Nuckerr/KitPvPPlus-docs/articles/commands.md

 | `/balance` || Lets the player view their balance. ||  ||  |
 | `/economy` || Allows server admins to manage other player's balancel. ||`eco`||
 |  ||  | -->

+---
+Found a problem?
+This documentation is open source and can be found [here](https://github.com/Nuckerr/KitPvPPlus-docs).